lit/lit.dev/packages/lit-dev-content/site/guide/tools/development.md

 * Using TypeScript to write type checked code.
 * IDE plugins, for linting and code highlighting.
 * Linter plugins, for checking Lit templates.
+* Code formatters, for making code readable.

+Check out the [Getting Started](../../getting-started) documentation to easily setup a development environment with all of these features pre-configured.

 ## Using a dev server